 Create the Logo in InDesign

-Return to your InDesign document and create a new page.
+Return to your InDesign document and create a new page for your vintage type logos.
 Open the Swatches panel (Window > Color > Swatches) and click the New Swatch icon at the bottom right of the panel.

 Double-click the name of the new swatch to edit it.
 Set the Mode to CMYK and the values to the following: C=35 M=1 Y=20 K=0.
 Click OK.